What are the dates and times of this year’s festival?

 What should I wear?

 Many of our visitors come in costume.
-This always helps to create a great atmosphere and there are prizes for the best outfits.
+This always helps to create a great atmosphere.
 If you’d rather just come as yourself, remember that the festival takes place in a field.
 Dress for the weather, which could mean wellies or sun cream or – this being Britain – both!

 What should I bring?